Is early retirement right for you?

 Early retirement considerations

-If early retirement may be an option for you, here are a few things you should consider and discuss with your wealth advisor:
+If early retirement may be an option for you, here are a few things you should consider and discuss with your Wealth Advisor:

 1. What is your employer’s financial strength?
 If early retirement is being offered due to financial strain that may eventually lead to layoffs, an early retirement package may be a more attractive option than remaining at a particular company.
 Consideration should be given to the dynamics in your organization, industry, and community.